NSHipster/articles/2018-11-05-language-server-protocol.md

 check out [our article about SwiftSyntax](https://nshipster.com/swiftsyntax/).
 {% endinfo %}

-The LLVM compiler frontend used by Swift and C languages is called [Clang](https://clang.llvm.org).
+The LLVM compiler frontend for C languages is called [Clang](https://clang.llvm.org).
+It's also used by Swift for inter-operability with Objective-C.
-And in its recent 5.0.0 release,
+In its recent 5.0.0 release,
 Clang added a new tool called [Clangd](https://clang.llvm.org/extra/clangd.html), LLVM's implementation for the Language Server Protocol.